letsencrypt/acme-spec/draft-barnes-acme.md

 as the hexadecimal(SHA256(Z(i-1))).

-The client will generate a self-signed certificate for each iteration of Zi with the subjectAlternativeName extension containing the dNSName "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid".
+The client will generate a self-signed certificate for each iteration of Zi with a single subjectAlternativeName extension dNSName that is "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid".
 The client will then configure the TLS server at the domain such that when a handshake is initiated with the Server Name Indication extension set to "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid", the